arvigeus/AZ-204/Learning Path/Containers.md

 ACR Tasks supports several scenarios to build and maintain container images and other artifacts.

 - **Quick task** - Build and push a single container image to a container registry on-demand, in Azure, without needing a local Docker Engine installation.
-Think docker build, docker push in the cloud.
+Think `docker build`, `docker push` in the cloud.

 - **Automatically triggered tasks** - Enable one or more triggers to build an image: